 The main use for this is to load the Water Scale Trial Gate in Back in Time without having a file that has opened the Water Scale Trial gate legitimately.
-Make sure one of your files has the flag for the trial gate to be opened (3x02), then go to Faron in Back in Time.
+Make sure one of your files has the flag for the trial gate to be opened (3x02), and commit it, then go to Faron in Back in Time.
 Now commit the story flags from a file that has Faron Woods layer 3 (required for the trial gate to appear, commit by saving for exemple) and die with it selected.
 Before pressing continue but after dying, select the file with scene flag 3x02.
 Then press continue.
-You will respawn in Faron Woods layer 3, with the scene flags from the file selected before you pressed continue committed.
+You will respawn in Faron Woods layer 3, but with the scene flags from the file selected before you pressed continue active.
 And because death acts like a reload of the area, the Water Scale Trial Gate will be opened.

 There exists a very strange trick with the Kikwi Elder in Faron BiT.
 If you enter Faron Woods with a file that has the slingshot, and if in the previous area (before entering the loading zone into Faron Woods) you did not have the slingshot loaded, a cutscene with the Kikwi Elder will be triggered.
 It will also be triggered if the file that enters Faron does not have the slingshot but you load the story flag for having rescued Machi afterwards and then point the camera in the Kikwi Elder's direction.
 This cutscene will softlock if the layer is layer 2 or higher, making you lose control of Link and forcing you to restart.

 However, if you do the same things but enter Faron Woods in layer 1, the cutscene will work correctly and can be used as a teleport.
 However the same teleport on layer 1 has one more requirement: you also need to have saved Machi (either by talking to him at the end of his chase or by beating Skyview Temple).